 But other factors can override interest rate differentials and investors would be wise to monitor a broad range of economic and political factors before committing to a currency position.
 Central bank intervention in the currency market – particularly if it is coordinated among different nations – can sometimes lead to a reversal of trend.
 More commonly, economic reports often spark a short-term reaction in the markets and, at critical moments, may lead to a protracted move.
 Finally, any sign of political instability such as riots, strikes, or civil unrest usually is negative for a currency.

 In most cases, major currency trends occur when a variety of factors coalesce for a period of time, giving impetus to one currency over other currencies.
-A good example is the appreciation of the Canadian dollar in 2009.
-Canadian banks were impacted less by the 2008-2009 financial crises than European and U.S. banks; the Canadian economy was stronger than most other countries; and Canada was running a trade surplus.
-All of that added up to a big move into the Canadian dollar.
+A good example is the depreciation of the Canadian dollar in 2015.
+The Canadian economy is heavily dependent on oil exports and the falling price of oil resulted in a big move away from the Canadian dollar.